orditeck/2ndbrain/Home Lab.md

 ![[serv3.jpg]]
 <sup><sub>My Home Lab in 2006 at my parents, I had recently added fans 🤣</sub></sup>

 This picture above was taken in 2006 as was one iteration of my first home lab.
-The left server, using Windows XP, was running the Sphere server powering the small Ultima Online Apocalypse ([uoapo on GH](https://github.com/orditeck/uoapo)) shard for a small community of a hundred players.
+The server on the left, under Windows XP, was running the Sphere server powering the small Ultima Online Apocalypse ([uoapo on GH](https://github.com/orditeck/uoapo)) shard for a community of a hundred players.
 Truly golden times!
-I also, at different times, hosted CS1.6 servers, TeamSpeak / Mumble / Ventrilo, Wolfenstein: Enemy Territory, etc.
+I also, at different times, hosted CS1.6 servers, TeamSpeak / Mumble / Ventrilo, Wolfenstein: Enemy Territory server, etc.

-The right server was running Ubuntu Server and was my first experience with Linux.
+The PC on the right was running Ubuntu Server and was my first experience with Linux.
 An incredible love story, much better than any movie one can watch 🤣.
+It was primarily a public web server to host my small project, like Orkïka, a text-based web-browser medieval game written in PHP.

 ## Hardware